ehneilsen/rtn-012/index.rst

    The subplots above have the same meaning as those in :numref:`fig-resid-new`, except for the dark time (moon below the horizon) with the worst residuals.

-If zodial light is the cause of all of the extreme dark time residuals, then one would expect these high residuals only to occurr at low ecliptic latitude, and indeed this is what :numref:`fig-dark-ecl-lat-hist` shows.
+If zodiacal light is the cause of all of the extreme dark time residuals, then one would expect these high residuals only to occur at low ecliptic latitude, and indeed this is what :numref:`fig-dark-ecl-lat-hist` shows.

 .. _label: fig-dark-ecl-lat-hist
 .. figure:: /_static/dark_ecl_lat_hist.png